Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/spacing.md

 #### Using the Spacing Scale

-To help use the spacing scale, there is a handy SCSS function provided: `spacing()`.
+To help use the Spacing scale, there is a handy SCSS function provided: `spacing()`.
 This function accepts one parameter, the Scale value:

 <CodeHighlighter
-source={`padding: spacing(4);
+source={`padding: Spacing(4);
 // Result
 padding: 1rem;`} language="css"
 />